ben300694/semanticLabelingTool/README.md

  - [x] Replace system [call to caffe-deeplab](https://github.com/mgarbade/semanticLabelingTool/blob/43cbde95bf7fbd802e0f25f773517d2a3956cb82/getSematicLabels.m#L1-L41) by some easier-to-install NN library, eg [tensorflow-deeplab](https://github.com/DrSleep/tensorflow-deeplab-resnet)
  - [x] Postprocessing of the inference with a CRF
  - [x] Finetune Deeplab with the training data
+ - [x] Add a function for seeing the class label when clicking on a pixel in the image
+ - [ ] Label more training data
  - [ ] Find good metaparameters for finetuning the model
- - [ ] See the class label when hovering over the image
  - [ ] Allow adding and removing classes in the interface
+ - [ ] Use predictions from Deeplab as a basis for labeling to remove the amount of work required for labeling